la2050/archive/_projects/2016/young-creative-entrepreneurs-and-small-business-internship-program.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  The project begins with a world-class youth entrepreneur training program encompassing activity-based leadership, marketing, financial, career development workshops and youth mentoring.
+The second part of the project places these highly trained youth at minority and women-owned small businesses applying what they learned by giving creative, innovative and technology-based business support: marketing, website, social media, and bookkeeping, etc.
 project_impact: >-
   ["Employment in the creative industries","Gini coefficient","Jobs per capita","Measures of cultural and global economic influence (“soft